Key takeaways

 See a dermatologist if

-• The spot bleeds without being scratched or bumped.
+- The spot bleeds without being scratched or bumped.

-• The spot has changed in size, shape, or color recently.
+- The spot has changed in size, shape, or color recently.

-• The spot has irregular borders or uneven color.
+- The spot has irregular borders or uneven color.

-• You are not certain it is a cherry angioma and not something else.
+- You are not certain it is a cherry angioma and not something else.

 Per the Mayo Clinic, any skin growth that changes in appearance or behavior deserves a professional evaluation.
-Cherry angiomas are bright red, uniformly colored, dome-shaped, and stable over time.
-A spot that doesn't fit that description should be looked at in person before any at-home treatment.
+A true cherry angioma is bright red, uniformly colored, dome-shaped, and stable over time.
+Anything that does not fit that description should be looked at in person first.
+The NIH MedlinePlus health library says the same for any vascular lesion that is new, rapidly enlarging, or behaving differently from your other spots.
+A 10-minute dermatology consult costs far less than treating the wrong thing.

 FAQ